There comes a time when every person must sit back, think about their life’s accomplishments, and wonder, “What JRPGs should I play?”

 Final Fantasy Tactics

-Video games have a penchant for glamorizing war, but in Final Fantasy Tactics, war is real and unpleasant (if you look past the fact that it's conducted by magicians in funny hats).
-FFT is a game full of death, betrayal, and bad news for all—well, unless you're the player, in which case you will love the hell out of the game's elegant job system and addictive grid-based combat.
+Video games love to glamorize warfare, but in Final Fantasy Tactics, war is real and unpleasant—if you look past the fact that it’s conducted by magicians in funny hats.
+FFT is a game full of death, betrayal, and bad news for all, unless you are the player, in which case you will love the hell out of the game’s elegant job system and addictive grid-based combat.

 Kingdom Hearts II

-Because if you don't worry much about the convoluted mess that Tetsuya Nomura calls a plot, jumping and slashing through Disney worlds is really quite fun.
+If you don’t spend too much time thinking about the convoluted mess that Tetsuya Nomura calls a plot, jumping and slashing through Disney worlds is really quite fun.